-In this paper, I consider the estimation of observationally equivalent parameters in the finite underidentified case.
-To do so, I map this situation into a standard GMM problem by replicating the original moment conditions and evaluating each of them at different values of $\beta$ .
-Given that the Jacobian is block diagonal, I can rely on standard asymptotic theory for GMM under the maintained assumption that each of the points is first-order identified.
-The main difficulty consists in keeping the solutions apart.
-The approach simplifies considerably for non-linear in parameters models, in which the set of observationally equivalent structures must belong to some restricted "linear" subspace.
-But in general, I achieve separation by working with discrete counterparts to directional derivatives.
+In this paper, I consider the estimation of observationally equivalent parameters in GMM models in which the original moment conditions are satisfied by a finite number of distinct values.
+To do so, I map this situation into a standard GMM problem by replicating the original moment conditions and evaluating each of them at different values of the parameters.
+Given that the Jacobian is block diagonal, I can rely on standard asymptotic theory for GMM under the maintained assumption that each of the isolated solutions is first-order identified.
+The main practical difficulty consists in keeping the solutions apart.
+The approach simplifies considerably for non-linear in parameters models, in which the set of observationally equivalent structures must belong to some restricted subspace.

-I also discuss the estimation of the locally identified parameters in the first-order underidentified case.
+I also discuss the estimation of globally identified parameters when the expected Jacobian is of reduced rank.
 Once again, I restore standard asymptotics by combining the original moment conditions with the moment conditions associated to the rank failure of the Jacobian.
-I consider two different possibilities of practical interest, depending on whether a basis of the null space of the expected Jacobian is known.

 Associated with the asymptotically normal estimators that I propose, the usual GMM overidentification restriction statistics of the augmented moment conditions provide an indication of the extent to which either the existence of multiple solutions to the original moment conditions or rank deficiency of the Jacobian should be a concern.
-Somewhat surprisingly, the asymptotic distribution of the finite underidentification test that assumes there are two solutions to the original moment conditions remains valid regardless of the exact number of actual solutions for the same reason the usual overidentification test of the original moment conditions remains valid in the presence of more than one solution.
-Similarly, the first-order underidentification test that assumes the nullity of the expected Jacobian is 1 will also remain valid regardless of the number of zero singular values.

-Importantly, I explicitly relate the finite and first-order underidentified cases by showing that as two solutions of the original moments converge to each other, their duplicated influence functions become equivalent to an extended system which combines the original moment conditions with their directional Jacobian.
+Importantly, I explicitly relate the finite and first-order underidentified cases by showing that as two solutions of the original moments converge to each other in a certain manner, their duplicated influence functions become equivalent to an extended system which combines the original moment conditions with their directional Jacobian.

 I illustrate the proposed procedures with two examples.
-The first one is the linear in variables but non-linear in parameters autoregressive dynamic panel data model studied by Arellano and Bond (1991), Ahn and Schmidt (1995) and many others.
-As shown by Arellano, Hansen and Sentana (2012), linear GMM estimators of this model can only estimate an uncountable set of observationally equivalent parameter configurations when the autoregressive polynomial contains a unit root.
-The inclusion of non-linear moment conditions dramatically changes the nature of the underidentification problem in those circumstances, rendering the model parameters either first-order underidentified, locally but not globally identified, or fully identified, depending on the temporal evolution of the cross-sectional variance of the innovations, which is not an explicit part of the model.
+The first one is the estimation of production functions in which firms choose the level of input as a function of a serially correlated productivity shock unobserved by the econometrician, which has been recently analyzed by Ackerberg et al (2023) and Aguirregabiria (2021).
+The second example is the autoregressive dynamic panel data model, which has been extensively used in empirical applications.
+Although linear GMM estimators can only estimate an uncountable set of observationally equivalent parameter configurations when the autoregressive polynomial contains a unit root, I show that the inclusion of the non-linear moment conditions in Ann and Schmidt (1995) renders the model parameters either first-order underidentified, locally but not globally identified, or fully identified, depending on the temporal evolution of the cross-sectional variance of the innovations, which is not an explicit part of the model.